GolAbrishami/Number-of-Hours-Spent-on-Social-Media/README.md

 # Number of Hours Spent on Social

-I and my partners investigated a linear relationship between different factors and spending hours on social media.
+I and my partners investigated a linear relationship between different factors and *spending hours on social media*.

 We used convenience sampling to create our dataset.